DESIGN MANAGER — KFORM

 CNC SUPERVISOR — HFW INDUSTRIES

 “In this age when people are doing more shopping online and retail stores are closing, IMTS is still really important for my purchasing decisions.
 I can touch it, pick it up, look at it and talk with the tool reps.
-It's all in one place, which is fantastic.
-On his wish list for IMTS 2018 is a large VTL boring mill, a slant bed lathe with live tooling for handling larger parts at higher capacity and more.”Read Peter's Story
+It's all in one place, which is fantastic.”Read Peter's Story

 VICE PRESIDENT — SATTLER, INC.